vscode-debug-specs/javascript/README.md

-# How to Debug ServerSide JavaScript(NodeJS) and TypeScript with VSCode
+# How to Debug ServerSide JavaScript(NodeJS) and TypeScript with VS Code

 ## Summary